ARM-software/Cloud-IoT-Core-Kit-Examples/pubsub-thermostat/readme.md

     sudo raspi-config

-Go to Interface Options->I2C and enable.
+Go to Interfacing Options->I2C and enable.
 Exit out of raspi-config and run:

     sudo i2cdetect -F 1